For men under 40, knowing how to check your nuts (or someone else’s) can help identify anything unusual.

 “The best thing you can do for your testicles is give them a bit of a feel on a regular basis, and if something doesn’t seem right, head to the doctor.”

-If you’re up for sharing the health benefits of sex with other guys, then don’t forget to use at least one HIV prevention strategy that works for you, as well as having regular sexual health check ups.
-With various options available, it’s easy to choose, use and combine strategies that involve PrEP, managing an undetectable viral load, or condoms.
-You can find organised information to help you understand and compare safe sex choices in Wanna compare tools?
+If you’re up for sharing the health benefits of sex with other guys, then be sure to use an HIV prevention strategy that works for you, as well as having regular sexual health check ups.
+With various options available, it’s easy to choose, use and combine strategies that involve PrEP, an undetectable viral load and condoms.
+Discover organised information to help you understand and compare safe sex choices in Wanna compare tools?
 Here’s how safe sex choices measure up down under.